 What is Erasmus+

-Erasmus is part of the Erasmus+ Programme 2014-2020 and operates via a number of inter- institutional agreements between higher education institutions, through which the partners agree on exchanges of staff and students.
-Brunel University London currently has agreements with over 30 partner institutions in countries across the European Union (EU) including its candidate country and European Economic Area (EEA).
+Erasmus is part of the Erasmus+ Programme 2014 until 31st May 2023 and operates via a number of inter- institutional agreements between higher education institutions, through which the partners agree on exchanges of staff and students.
+Brunel University London currently has agreements with over 30 partner institutions in countries across the European Union (EU).

 The ERASMUS+ programme is available to current Brunel students who would like to study at one of our ERASMUS+ partner universities in Europe, or undertake a traineeship as an approved and recognised part of their degree.